Approximation Algorithms for Multi-Multiway Cut and Multicut Problems on Directed Graphs: Approximation Algorithm for Directed Multicut

-The algorithm first solves LP and finds the optimal answer $x$.
-We consider the value of answers $x$ as the length of edges in the graph.
-In every iteration, the algorithm finds a pair which there is a path between them and also finds an area with a radius that satisfies the conditions in lemma 4.
-Then we put the cutting edges which are created by the area in the set $F$.
-If this area is included another pair $(s_j,t_j)$ and there is a path from $s_j$ to $t_j$, then we remove only the central vertex of area.
-So we can cut the path between $s_j$ and $t_j$ on the next iteration.
-The algorithm 2 is pseudo code of this algorithm.
+Our polynomial time approximation algorithm for directed multicut is described in Algorithm 2.
+The algorithm first solves the LP and finds the optimal solution $x$.
+In every iteration, the algorithm finds a pair which there is a path between and finds an area with a radius that satisfies the condition in Lemma 5.
+Then, the algorithm puts the edges, which have been cut by the area, in set $F$.
+If the area includes another pair $(s_j,t_j)$, and there is a path from $s_j$ to $t_j$, then the algorithm removes only the central vertex of the area.
+Therefore, we can cut the path between $s_j$ and $t_j$ in the next iterations.